Computer vision

 The ensemble of these models generates a final ensemble prediction framework on the test data.

 They proposed some modifications to the usual deep learning model training regime to ensure the diversity in the model snapshots.
 The model weights saved at these different epochs need to be significantly different to make the ensemble successful.
+You can find further information on these methods in the reference papers.

 Applications of Ensemble Learning